 increase the profile and understanding of taxonomy and biosystematics in the community and with government and industry.

 help bring about a greatly accelerated discovery and documentation of Australia's undiscovered species

 implement the recommendations of the decadal plan for taxonomy and biosystematics

 Taxonomy Australia is a program of the Australian Academy of Science.
-It is governed by a Steering Committee and Advisory Committee comprising leaders in the field, and representing the Australian taxonomy and biosystematics community.
+It is governed by a Steering Committee comprising leaders in the field, and representing the Australian taxonomy and biosystematics community.

 One of the specimen stores at the Western Australian Museum, for alcohol-preserved voucher specimens.
 Specimens in collections like these are a critical resource for understanding our biodiversity.

 You can help achieve these goals by becoming a member of, and supporting, Taxonomy Australia.